Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Set up location-driven Geotriggers/README.md

-# Set up location-driven Geotriggers
+# Set up location-driven geotriggers

 Create a notification every time a given location data source has entered and/or exited a set of features or graphics.